 Through all of these losses, Judson labored on his translation of the Bible and of a Burmese-English Dictionary and completes his work in 1849.
 A year later, he dies of the tuberculosis (he has been fighting it for years) aboard a ship while sailing on the Indian Ocean.
 Doctors had recommended the trip in hopes of clearing his lungs with the salt air.
 He was buried at sea in 1850, 11 years before the war between the States ravaged his home country.

 “When Judson began his mission in Burma, he set a goal of translating the Bible and founding a church of 100 members before his death.
 By the time of his death, he had accomplished those goals and more: leaving the translated Bible as well as a half-completed Burmese-English dictionary, 100 churches, and over 8,000 believers.
 In large part due to his influence, Myanmar has the third largest number of Baptists worldwide, behind the United States and India.”
 (Wikipedia)

 I wonder how long Christians missionaries from the United States in our age would fare under similar circumstances?
+I wonder how long their own mission agencies would tolerate such a list of human loss.
 I wonder how long the pastors of America would fare?
 I wonder how long I would last given such soul-shaking losses?
 And the five paragraphs summarizing his life in this short post don’t come anywhere near to describing all of the difficulties and challenges Judson faced.

 I am in awe.

 I am in awe, not only of Judson but also of his Lord who sustained him and allowed him to complete his work and finish well.
 He who sustained Judson is the same God who can sustain you and me through all that we might endure before he takes us to be with Him.